Obsolete (album): Scene III

 The scene and album end with "Timelessness".
 Edgecrusher walks away from the figure and as he glances back, it seems as though it he has been weeping.
 The Securitron forces capture Edgecrusher in the conclusion.
 This last song has a very melancholic feel to it.
 The lyrics are desperate; they are Edgecrusher's words (or probably thoughts) from the jail.
 We can feel his fear and despair: he lost his battle against machines and failed in saving mankind.
+Bell said that "Timelessness" is themed around loneliness, and that it was inspired by difficulties in his relationship with Tura Satana/My Ruin vocalist Tairrie B. The opening of the song features audio of Mario Savio giving his famous "Bodies Upon the Gears" speech.

 Release

 Obsolete was initially released in a standard format in July 1998.
 Bell explained, "We wanted the album to come as the concept and the whole story.
 We had the ten songs in a row for it, and "Cars" was never meant to be on the record.
 We just knew it would either be a single later on or a B-side or an extra track later on somewhere else.
 Initially it just didn't fit with the concept."
-Five other satisfactory songs that did not fit its story concept, including "Cars", were later included on a limited edition digipak in March 1999.
+Despite the band's reservations, "Cars" was included as the final and eleventh track on many versions of the album.
+A few other satisfactory songs that did not fit the album's concept, including "Cars", were also later included on a limited edition digipak in March 1999.
+The songs included the Wiseblood cover "0-0 (Where Evil Dwells)" and "Soulwound" (a re-recording of "Soulwomb" off of the band's demo Concrete).
+The digipak also contained "Concreto" (another Concrete re-recording), which was originally released during the Demanufacture era, and "Messiah", a song that was recorded for the video game Messiah (although the game repeatedly got delayed and was not released until 2000).